thegetty/quire-docs/content/community/join-us.md

 ## Add to Documentation

 The [Quire Documentation](/documentation/) is a work in progress and we value your contributions.
 We invite you to dive in and help us add to and refine our user manual.
 We also want to translate our documentation into other languages.
+Let us know if you are interested in helping.

 <div class="action-button">